Did you hear Royal Caribbean completely changed the muster drill by going with a new electronic safety drill?

 With Muster 2.0, everyone will have a four-hour window to complete the drill checklist via the mobile app or their interactive stateroom television.

-Muster 2.0 will be available on all Royal Caribbean International ships.
+Yes, Muster 2.0 is be available on all Royal Caribbean International ships.

 It will also be available on sister brands of Celebrity Cruises and Azamara ships, excluding Celebrity Cruises’ Galapagos-based ships — Celebrity Flora, Celebrity Expedition and Celebrity Exploration.